jensoleg/docker/README.md

-# Docker compose workflow with Node app, MQTT and NGiNX
+# Docker compose workflow with Node app, MQTT and NGINX

 Run the command